system76/tech-docs/src/models/pang12/repairs.md

 ### Steps to replace the fan/heatsink/thermal paste:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Remove any black tape that may be covering the fan screws and wires.
+2. If a black adhesive sheet is present between the fans, peel it off.
+Also remove any black tape that may be covering the fan screws and wires.
 3. Remove the six fan screws, highlighted green below.

 ![Thermal screws](./img/thermal-system.webp)